Large Language Models in Clinical Practice

 clinical LLM, clinical LLMs, large language models in medicine, GPT-4 medicine, Claude healthcare, medical AI chatbot, LLM hallucinations, HIPAA compliant AI, LLM reproducibility liability

 Large Language Models (LLMs) like ChatGPT, GPT-4, Claude, and Med-PaLM represent a fundamentally different paradigm from narrow diagnostic AI.
-Unlike algorithms trained for single tasks (detect melanoma, predict sepsis), LLMs are general-purpose language systems that can write notes, answer questions, synthesize literature, draft patient education, and assist clinical reasoning.
+Unlike algorithms trained for single tasks (detect melanoma, predict sepsis), LLMs are general-purpose language systems that can write notes, answer questions, review literature, draft patient education, and assist clinical reasoning.
 They’re extraordinarily powerful but also uniquely dangerous, capable of generating confident, plausible, but completely false medical information (“hallucinations”).
-This chapter provides evidence-based guidance for safe, effective clinical use.

 Learning Objectives